 FAQs about Southern Hush Puppies

 - What’s the difference between hush puppies and cornbread?
-Hush puppies are typically deep-fried balls of cornmeal batter, while cornbread is a baked dish, resulting in different textures and flavors.
+Hush puppies is deep-fried cornmeal balls, cornbread bakes in a pan—so texture and flavor changes a lot.

 - Can I make hush puppies without buttermilk?
-Yes, you can substitute buttermilk with regular milk or even a non-dairy alternative, though this may slightly change the flavor.
+Yep, you can swap buttermilk for regular milk or a non-dairy milk, but the taste might be a bit different.

-- What can I substitute for cornmeal?
-You can use a combination of polenta or masa harina in place of cornmeal, but the flavor and texture may vary.
+- What can I use instead of cornmeal?
+You can try polenta or masa harina, but the texture will change.

 Southern Hush Puppies